A New Yoga Experience!

 - An email address is required to make your reservation

-- Payment MUST be received at the time of reservation to reserved your hammock
+- We require payment at the time of reservation

-- Classes with no reservations are subject to cancellation two hours prior to class
+- Classes with no reservations are subject to cancellation two hours before class

-- If a class is full you may request to be put on a waitlist
+- If a class is full, we do have a waitlist

-- For your safety, late entry is not permitted after classes have begun
+- For your safety, we do not allow late entry after classes have begun